What OCSA Certification Confirms

 Who this level is for:

-Operators committed to demonstrably higher standards and consistency
+Operators committed to demonstrably higher and more consistent standards.

 Badge entitlement: